Glucosamine and Chondroitin

 cholestatic hepatitis due to glucosamine forte].
 Gastroenterol Clin Biol 2007; 31: 449-50.
 French.
 PubMed Citation].

 A 52 year old man developed weakness followed by jaundice and generalized itching arising 3 weeks after starting capsules of Glucosamine forte.
-He had no previous history of liver disease or drug allergies and died alcohol abuse and risk factors for viral hepatitis.
+He had no previous history of liver disease or drug allergies and denied alcohol abuse and risk factors for viral hepatitis.
 He had no other major medical illnesses and was taking glucosamine for low back pain.
 On presentation, physical examination revealed jaundice but no fever or rash.
 Laboratory testing showed a total bilirubin of 10.9 mg/dL, ALT 263 U/L, AST 63 U/L, GGT 240 U/L and alkaline phosphatase 714 U/L (Table).
 He tested negative for markers of hepatitis A, B, C and E as well as EBV, cytomegalovirus and herpes simplex.
-These for autoantibodies were negative.
+Tests for autoantibodies were negative.
 Abdominal ultrasound and CT scans were normal with no evidence of biliary obstruction.
-A liver biopsy showed canalicular cholestasis, hepatocellular necrosis and lobular inlmmation with one microgranuloma, which was considered compatible with drug-induced liver injury.
-Glucosamine had been stopped a week before clinical presentation and he improved rapidly.
-Serum bilirubin rose to 13.9 and then gradually began to improve.
+A liver biopsy showed canalicular cholestasis, hepatocellular necrosis and lobular inflammation with one microgranuloma, which overall was considered compatible with drug-induced liver injury.
+Glucosamine had been stopped a week before clinical presentation and his symptoms improved rapidly.
+Serum bilirubin rose to 13.9 and then gradually began to fall.
 Liver tests fell into the near normal range within 8 weeks of stopping the supplement and were completely normal when he was seen 4 months later.

 ||Mixed (R = 2.5)

 ||3 weeks to symptoms, 4 weeks to jaundice

 |Time After Starting

 ||Alk P* (U/L)

 | 7 weeks